ozw1z5rd/oqtadrive/README.md

 ## TL;DR
 *OqtaDrive* emulates a bank of up to 8 *Microdrives* for use with a *Sinclair Spectrum* (with *Interface 1*) or *QL* machine.
 The goal is to functionally create a *faithful reproduction of the original*.
 That is, on the *Spectrum*/*QL* side, operating the emulated *Microdrives* should feel exactly the same as using the real thing.
 So by definition, it does not try to compete with more "modern day" mass storage solutions for *Spectrum* and *QL*.

-*OqtaDrive* is built around an *Arduino Nano* that connects via its GPIO ports to the *Microdrive* interface and via serial connection to a daemon running on a host machine.
+*OqtaDrive* is built around an *Arduino Nano* or *Pro Mini*, that connects via its GPIO ports to the *Microdrive* interface and via serial connection to a daemon running on a host machine.
 This daemon host could be anything, ranging from your PC to a small embedded board such as a *RaspberryPi Zero*, as long as it can run a supported OS (*Linux*, *MacOS*, *Windows*).
-The same *Nano* can be used with both *Spectrum* and *QL*, without any reconfiguration.
+The same *Arduino* can be used with both *Spectrum* and *QL*, without any reconfiguration.

-While the *Nano* is essentially a low-level protocol converter, the daemon takes care of storing and managing the *cartridges*.
+While the *Arduino* is essentially a low-level protocol converter, the daemon takes care of storing and managing the *cartridges*.
 It additionally exposes an HTTP API endpoint.
 A few shell commands are provided that use this API and let you control the daemon, e.g. load and save cartridges into/from the virtual drives.
 A web UI is available as well.

 ## What Can I Do With This?
 *OqtaDrive*'s architecture makes it very flexible, so many setups are possible.
-The simplest one would be just the *Nano* that connects your *Interface 1* or *QL* with your PC, and you manage everything from there.
+The simplest one would be just the *Arduino* that connects your *Interface 1* or *QL* with your PC, and you manage everything from there.
 This configuration also [fits nicely into the case of an *Interface 1*](https://github.com/xelalexv/oqtadrive/discussions/15).
-If you're rather looking for a stand-alone solution, you could for example run the daemon on a *RaspberryPi Zero W*, [put it on a PCB together with the *Nano*](https://tomdalby.com/other/oqtadrive.html), and place this into a *Microdrive* or 3D printed case.
+If you're rather looking for a stand-alone solution, you could for example run the daemon on a *RaspberryPi Zero W*, [put it on a PCB together with the *Arduino*](https://tomdalby.com/other/oqtadrive.html), and place this into a *Microdrive* or 3D printed case.
 The *Pi* would connect to your WiFi and you can control *OqtaDrive* from anywhere in your network.

 Due to the minimal hardware required, *OqtaDrive* is also very cost-efficient.
 In the simplest setup, you only need an *Arduino Nano* and a few resistors and diodes.
 Additionally, if you own a *Spectrum* and a *QL*, you can use it with both, no need to have dedicated adapters.
 But above all, there's the fun involved in building this!
 If you've created your very own setup, then just head over to the discussion section and tell us about it!